-Samsung ATIV Odyssey specs emerge ahead of Verizon launchAlex Wagner - Deputy Managing Editor, News Desk
+Samsung ATIV Odyssey specs emerge ahead of Verizon launchAlex Wagner - Editorial Director of News and Content

 We haven't heard much about the Samsung ATIV Odyssey since its visage was leaked back in November.
 The Windows Phone 8 device was originally slated to hit Verizon before the end of 2012, but there was no Odyssey to be found on Big Red's shelves once Jan.
 1 rolled around.
 The good news is that although there's still no word on its release, a new leak has given us a bit more information about the Odyssey and just what makes it tick.